 Receptacle Power

-Applicability All building projects
+All building projects

-Definition Receptacle power is power for typical general service loads in the building.
+Receptacle power is power for typical general service loads in the building.
 Receptacle power includes equipment loads normally served through electrical receptacles, such as office equipment and printers, but does not include either task lighting or equipment used for HVAC purposes.
-Receptacle power values are slightly higher than the largest hourly
+Receptacle power values are generally higher than the largest hourly receptacle load that is actually modeled because the receptacle power values are modified by the receptacle schedule, which approaches but does not exceed 1.0.

-receptacle load that is actually modeled because the receptacle power values are modified by the receptacle schedule, which approaches but does not exceed 1.0.
-Receptacle power is considered an unregulated load; no credit has been offered in the past for savings; identical conditions have been required for both the baseline building and the proposed design.
-Offering credit for receptacle loads is very difficult due to their temporal nature and because information is not always available on what equipment would go in the building.
-Tenants also have the ability to plug and unplug devices at their leisure or switch them out for different equipment, adding to the difficulty of assigning credit for promised energy efficiency.
-Units Total power (W) for the space or power density (W/ft ) Software shall also use the prescribed values below to specify the latent heat gain fraction and the radiative/convective heat gain split.
+The equipment plugged into receptacles are considered unregulated loads, hence no credit is given for improvements to the efficiency of that equipment, when the PRM is used for compliance with the standard.
+However, when quantifying performance that exceeds the requirements of Standard 90.1, credit for reductions in receptacle power may be granted as described below under Baseline Building.

+Control of those receptacles is regulated by Standard 90.1 and that is discussed in descriptor Automatic Receptacle Control.

+Total power (W) for the space or power density (W/ft2)

+Software shall also use the prescribed values below to specify the latent heat gain fraction and the radiative/convective heat gain split.

 For software that specifies the fraction of the heat gain that is lost from the space, this fraction shall be prescribed at 0 unless the equipment is located under an exhaust hood.

-Input Restrictions Receptacle and process loads, such as those for office and other equipment, shall be estimated based on the building type or space type category.
+Receptacle and process loads, such as those for office and other equipment, shall be estimated based on the building type or space type category.
 These loads shall be included in simulations of the building and shall be included when calculating the baseline building performance and proposed building performance.

-For Standard 90.1-2010, receptacle loads in the proposed design may be calculated in one of two ways: As designed or assumed by the design team for loads calculation.
-Great care must be used in the application of space design receptacle loads from HVAC or electrical designers as these may not include appropriate diversity to represent annual operation. b.
-Standard 90.1-2010 recommended defaults may be used, in which case the same values must be used for the baseline building and there is no credit for reductions.
-Baseline Building The receptacle power in the baseline building shall be the same as the proposed design.
-However, with approval of the rating authority, variations of the power requirements, schedules, or control sequences of the equipment modeled in the baseline building from those in the proposed design shall be allowed by the rating authority based upon documentation that the equipment installed in the proposed design represents a significant verifiable departure from documented conventional practice.
+For Standard 90.1-2016, receptacle loads in the proposed design may be calculated in one of two ways:

+As designed or assumed by the design team for loads calculation.
+Great care must be used in the application of space design receptacle loads from HVAC or electrical designers as these may not include appropriate diversity to represent annual operation.

+• Standard 90.1-2016 recommended defaults may be used, in which case the same values must be used for the baseline building and there is no credit for reductions.

+The receptacle power in the baseline building shall be the same as the proposed design.

+However, when quantifying performance that exceeds the requirements of Standard 90.1 (but not when using the Performance Rating as an alternative path for minimum standard compliance), with approval of the rating authority, variations of the power requirements, schedules, or control sequences of the equipment modeled in the baseline building from those in the proposed design shall be allowed by the rating authority based upon documentation that the equipment installed in the proposed design represents a significant verifiable departure from documented conventional practice.
 The burden of this documentation is to demonstrate that accepted conventional practice would result in baseline building equipment different from that installed in the proposed design.
 If baseline building plug loads differ from the proposed building, this input must be flagged and instructions given to provide the proper documentation.

+Receptacle Heat Gain Fraction